 Auberry is a very small town located in the state of California.
 With a population of 2,418 people and two constituent neighborhoods, Auberry is the 609th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Auberry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Auberry is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Auberry who work in management occupations (18.25%), office and administrative support (10.65%), and teaching (9.63%).
+Unlike some towns, Auberry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Auberry are a mix of both white- and blue-collar jobs.
+Overall, Auberry is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Auberry who work in management occupations (10.91%), teaching (10.68%), and healthcare (10.56%).

-As is often the case in a small town, Auberry doesn't have a public transportation system that people use to get to and from their jobs every day.
+Auberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Auberry rank slightly lower than the national average.
-16.38% of adults 25 and older in Auberry have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Auberry is nearly on par with the US average for all cities of 21.84%: 20.77% of adults 25 and older in Auberry have a bachelor's degree or advanced degree.

 Auberry is an extremely ethnically-diverse town.
 The people who call Auberry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Auberry residents report their race to be White, followed by Native American.
+The greatest number of Auberry residents report their race to be White, followed by Asian.
 Auberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.38% of the town’s residents.
+People of Hispanic or Latino origin account for 32.85% of the town’s residents.
 Important ancestries of people in Auberry include Irish, English, European, and Scots-Irish.

 The most common language spoken in Auberry is English.
 Other important languages spoken here include Spanish and West Germanic languages.